-Hey WordPressers, WordCamp Kathmandu 2016 is exactly a month away from today – Nov.
-19 – and the organizers are putting the finishing touches on this fabulous event dedicated to WordPress.
+(UPDATED to keep in tune with WordCamp Kathmandu 2017) Hey, WordPressers, WordCamp Kathmandu 2017 is not far away – May 20 – and the organizers are putting the finishing touches on this fabulous event dedicated to WordPress.
 If you haven’t yet registered, get your tickets before they’re gone.

 What is a WordCamp?